AriFordsham/GHCWiki/amazon-e-c2.md

 This AMI is in the US-East region for now, because that's where I found the Ubuntu EBS-backed AMI that I used as a base.
-Ubuntu [ plan to make EBS-backed images](https://wiki.ubuntu.com/ServerLucidEc2EBSRoot) of future releases, so this should get easier.
+Ubuntu [ plan to make EBS-backed images](https://wiki.ubuntu.com/ServerLucidEc2EBSRoot) of future releases, so this should get easier.  (see below for more AMIs you can use).

 Why EBS-backed?
 This means the image is backed by a persistent disk,